gradio-app/gradio/guides/05_chatbots/02_chat_interface_examples.md

+In this Guide, we go through several examples of how to use `gr.ChatInterface` with popular LLM libraries.

 ## A `langchain` example

-Now, let's actually use the `gr.ChatInterface` with some real large language models.
-We'll start by using `langchain` on top of `openai` to build a general-purpose streaming chatbot application in 19 lines of code.
+Let's start by using `langchain` on top of `openai` to build a general-purpose streaming chatbot application in 19 lines of code.
 You'll need to have an OpenAI key for this example (keep reading for the free, open-source equivalent!)

 ```python
 from langchain.chat_models import ChatOpenAI